HomeLatest NewsUS Prez Biden’s plan to host Quad summit irks China, says Quad has ‘no future

 The event will be attended by Indian Prime Minister Narendra Modi, Australian Prime Minister Scott Morrison, and Japanese premier Yoshihide Suga

-While reacting to the announcement related to the Quad summit, Chinese Foreign Ministry spokesman Zhao Lijian said that cooperation between the countries should not target third parties.
+While reacting to the announcement related to the Quad summit, Foreign Ministry spokesman Zhao Lijian said that cooperation between the countries should not target third parties.

 “China believes that any regional cooperation framework should go with the trend of the times and be conducive to mutual trust and cooperation between the regional countries.
 It should not target any third party or harm their interests,” he said.